 Rare single franking of one of the 12xu values used on a letter sent to Czechoslovakia in December of 1965.

-Here is the second letter featuring Block Nr.
+Here is a letter featuring Block Nr.
 2 (horizontal stripes) with a standard date canceller.
 The letter also features two 20D HCM Birthday stamps (in old currency) of which the left shows a plate error (white mark in left top corner) and one 12 xu GANEFO stamp.
 The HCM Birthday stamps were devalued by 1,000:1 which meant they were worth only 4xu at the time of mailing.
 The overall postage hence amounted to 26xu.

-Here is the second letter that features the 10xu souvenir-sheet together with two 20D HCM Birthday stamps (in old currency) along with the 12 xu GANEFI stamp.
+Here is a letter that features the 10xu souvenir-sheet together with two 20D HCM Birthday stamps (in old currency) along with the 12 xu GANEFI stamp.
 The HCM Birthday stamps were devalued by 1,000:1 so were only worth 4 xu at the time of mailing.
 The overall postage hence amounted to 26xu.

 Rare registered express mail letter mailed to Klewitz in February of 1970 containing the entire im-perforated set.
 Im-perforated stamps on postally used covers are very rare.
 The envelope is franked with 1.3 Dong in overall postage.